Imran4424/Machine-Learning/README.md

 Arthur Samuels Describes **Machine Learning is a field of study that gives computers the ability to learn without being explicitly programmed.**

+#### Machine Learning Examples

+- Classifying emails as spam or not spam

 # Types and Applications of Machine Learning